-#5 Updated by Pawel Stankiewicz over 2 years ago
+#5 Updated by Pawel Stankiewicz about 6 years ago

 The issue is that in given area every time equal area projected grids will be slightly different after merging or virtualizing depending on size all source rasters, far away from this given area.
 This a natural consequence of different resolutions of equal area projected rasters in different latitudes.
 It has nothing to do with QGIS so the bug can be closed or deleted.
 I hope the best outcomes from centuries long considerations how to show a ball on paper was implemented.
 Although making a virtual raster with different resolutions (maintained from source rasters), could be a solution.